DouniaBK/joe_and_the_chick/README.md

 The characters in the game are:
 * Snake ▓
 * Chick 🐤
-* Pastrami Sandwich🌯 rewards 2 points
+* Pastrami Sandwich 🌯 rewards 2 points
 * Taser ⚡decrement 1 point
 * Barrier ▩ instant death
 * Cofee mug ☕ increase speed by 25%